afbarnard/barnapy/design/csv_header.md

   * allow data type to determine parsing options

-* support specifying as a string on the command line
+* support specifying as a string on the command line (should work well embedded in shell syntax)

 * support arbitrary user-specified properties